 OVAL ROOM AT RICHELIEU

 It’s a beautiful space with ceiling-height bookshelves and ornamental arches under a 44-meter-long glass roof.
-The oval room is free to enter.
+The best bit is that the Oval Room is free to enter.

 PASSAGE DE CHOISEUL

-Continue up to Passage de Choiseul, a covered passageway with a wide selection of Asian street food for lunch.
-Nearby Kodawari Ramen is excellent but there are usually long queues.
+Next, we walked along the Passage de Choiseul, a covered passageway with a wide selection of Asian streets.

 PALAIS GARNIER (PARIS OPERA)